Electric Magnetic Field Generation | White Paper

 Minimum installation time

-The design concept of the RadiField ensures a very short installation time for the user.
-With the RadiCentre (loaded with a Signal Generator, RadiField Card en Laser Driven Field Probe system), located in the engineers control room only two coaxial cables (from RadiCentre to the anechoic chamber’s entry panel and from the entry panel to the RadiField) are sufficient to start the generation of an EM field!
+The RadiField’s design allows for a quick and easy installation process for the user.
+The RadiCentre®, which includes a Signal Generator, RadiField Card, and Laser Driven Field Probe system, is located in the engineer’s control room.
+With only two coaxial cables needed (from the RadiCentre® to the anechoic chamber’s entry panel and from the entry panel to the RadiField), the generation of an EM field can begin swiftly.

 Three Meter Equivalent (TME) field